oneeve8/kobble-data/content/How to Pray the Rosary.md

 #### Prayers of the Holy Rosary
 #### The Hail Mary:

-Hail Mary full of grace
+Hail Mary, full of grace
-The lord is with thee
+The lord is with thee.
 Blessed art thou among women
 And blessed is the fruit of thy womb Jesus